Filed under: Uncategorized

 What did the first amniotes eat?

 Amniotes today exhibit a far wider range of diets than do amphibians – and this was key to their evolutionary success on land.
 Early fossil amniotes like Holonymus and Paleothyris have sharp teeth designed to pierce through the tough carapaces of invertebrates.
-It has been suggested that the radiation of amniotes may have to do with rising levels of insect diversity.
+It has been suggested that the radiation of early amniotes may have been related rising levels of insect diversity.

 The development of terrestrial herbivory was a key event in the evolution of the amniotes and we shall spend a few moments trying to make sense of it.